hrmauny/slashbot/README.md

 - Visualize your spendings in the form of graphs/pie chart using the /chart option
 - Email the history CSV file to yourself
 - See the total daily/monthly expenditure in different currencies
+- Get summary of your expenses and tips from AI
+- Upload Image and CSV to add your expsenses in bulk

 Check out the bot here: https://t.me/ncsuBot